Ettuveetil Pillamar: The Eight lords and Marthanda Varma

 Marthanda Varma, the last king of Venad and the first king of Travancore. was born in 1706 to the younger of the two adopted princesses of 1689.
 Right from his childhood he had to live constantly in hiding, due to the Pillamar.
 Several assassination bids were made on his life.
 In 1728 an assassination attempt was made on the life of his sister and her son, the later Dharma Raja.
 However it was in 1729, when the Rajah Rama Varma, died that actual war was declared.

 The late Rajah left two sons, Padmanabhan and Raman Thampi and a daughter Ummini Thankachi.
 These children of the late king known as the Kunju Thampis now staked claim to the throne, in spite of the prevailing Marumakkathayam law (which said that a king would be succeeded by his sister's eldest son).
 Recognizing a dangerous foe in the intelligent and decisive Marthanda Varma, the Pillamar supported the Kunju Thampis.
 They furnished them with enough money and men to seek aid from the Pandyas of Madurai.
 However Marthanda Varma managed to avert war by bribing away the Pandyan army.
 Soon after this Padmanabhan and Raman Thampi were captured and killed at Nagercoil Palace.
 (It may be stated that according to a popular folklore, Marthanda Varma's enmity towards the Kunju Thampimar was because of their refusal to allow him to marry their sister.
 It is said that Ummini Thankachi killed herself after the execution of her brothers to escape Marthanda Varma.)

+In this entire episode Subhadra, the niece of the Thirumukom (Pillai) of Kudamon, plays an important part in betraying the Eight.
+She was a brave lady but treacherous and it was she who divulged secrets of the Eight to Marthanda Varmas people which made them victorious.
+However her uncle killed her after the battle for her treachery.

 The Pillamar were initially deterred by the fate of the Thampis, for they did not expect Marthanda Varma to kill his own cousins.
 However, soon after this, they plotted once again to murder the king but intelligence of this reached the king.
 On the day of the Arrat festival when the murder was to take place, Marthanda Varma appeared with an escort strong enough to cow down the Pillamar.
 But having received proof of the intention of the Pillamar to murder him they were all rounded up and tried soon after this.